Free2Wait/composer-free2wait/README.md

 ## Is this service free of charge?
 Is there any fee?
 How it is monetized?

 No fee is charged.
 Plugin "eats its dog food": is being monetized the same way it offers to others - by selling non-waiting access to its download.

+## Shouldn't security releases be downloaded as soon as possible?

+In case if 10-seconds-delay matters, we could exclude special tags from monetization to make them be downloaded without any delay.